codewithcheese/airflow/docs/tutorial.rst

 If you are using CeleryExecutor you will also need to ensure at least one instance of ``airflow worker`` is running to process the tasks in your queues.

+For more information please refer to the :doc:`scheduler` section.

 What's Next?
 -------------